Support Home Launching Your Study Design

 If you have set up manipulations within your task, you will need to configure these at the experiment level before participants start your experiment.

 To configure the manipulation at the experiment, click on the task node.
 When you click on the task node, you will be able to see the Task Manipulation in the window.
 This will include the name and description you have set for the Manipulation.
-Then, from the dropdown, you can select the value you would like to use for each task.
+Then, from the dropdown or in the free text field, you can set the value you would like to use for each task.
+This will appear slightly different depending on whether you are using New Experiment Builder or Classic Experiment Builder.

 If you do not set the manipulations in this way, the default value of the manipulation will be used for every participant.